TylerBarnes/wordsby/readme.md

 ## Feature list

-- Wordsby Admin commits JSON and media files directly to your git repo (like netlify cms).
+- WordPress data and media files are commited directly to your git repo (like netlify cms).
-- Instant admin editor previews from WP admin for all post types using regular WP preview button
+- The admin preview button just works
-- WP "microservices" using WordPress forms, comments, and any other frontend WP plugin in your gatsby site.
+- Use WP "microservices" with WordPress forms, comments, and any other frontend WP plugin.
-- WP permalink structure is used for Gatsby pathnames & links
+- Page url structure is taked from WordPress permalinks
-- WP menus just work
+- WP menus work out of the box using `<MenuItems slug="menu-slug" />`
-- No need to edit gatsby-node.js
+- No need to edit gatsby-node.js as the site structure is taken from WordPress
-- Select your gatsby template from within WP
+- WordPress page template picker is connected to Gatsby
-- Basic template hierarchy with default template support so editors and admins can't break the build
+- Basic template hierarchy with fallback template support so editors and admins can't break the build by selecting the wrong template
+- Yoast SEO support using the `<Yoast />` component.
-- Backend permalinks point to your Gatsby frontend
+- Backend view page links point to your Gatsby frontend
 - Any post or page can become an archive page with pagination via a checkbox on each post/page edit screen
 - Taxonomy term and archive pages are built automatically if there is a template for them in gatsby
 - Page context contains previous / next post names and links relative to the current page
 - Schema builder post type to build out your graphql schema and prevent the missing data bug in gatsby that breaks your build when you're missing acf flexible content fields, one post of every post type, and one category.
+- Ability to run your 5,000+ page WordPress site on $2/month shared hosting and get the performance of a finely tuned VPS

 ### Bonus features:

 - Improved WP admin theme
-- Automatic unsplash nature avatars for all users
+- Automatically downloaded unsplash nature avatars for all users
-- Faster `gatsby develop` for small to medium sized sites
+- Faster `gatsby develop` for small to medium sized sites since images & data are always local
-- ACF-to-REST plugin is not needed as ACF support is built in
+- ACF-to-REST and WP-API-Menus plugins are not needed as ACF/menu support is built in